GSA-TTS/10x-website/reports/fy23-impact-report/07-appendix.md

   </tbody>
 </table>

-This chart shows the number of ideas that we received, the number of investments kicked off in our various Phases, and how many closed out over the years.
-In FY22, we held only one round of idea solicitation and evaluation, rather than the two rounds we’ve conducted in prior years.
+This chart shows the number of ideas that we received, the number of investments kicked off in our various phases, and how many closed out over the years.
+In FY22, we held only one round of idea solicitation and evaluation, rather than the two rounds we've conducted in prior years.